top of page

 Rating

 This is a Four Star book for me.
-It's probably not in the top ten favourites of the Discworld novels, but definitely, in the top twenty and one I'll be returning to again!
+It's not in the top ten favourites of the Discworld novels, but definitely, in the top twenty and one I'll be returning to again!

 bottom of page